 There are no laws specific to youth employment and the entertainment industry in New Hampshire.
 New Hampshire’s laws regarding general youth employment also apply to film and digital media projects.
 You can read the full text of NH’s Youth Employment Law.
 Please note that “casual work” is defined as employment that is no more than 3 calendar days for any one employer.
 You can contact the New Hampshire Department of Labor at 603-271-3176.

 Where do I find more information about New Hampshire?

 You’ll find everything you need to know about visiting New Hampshire on our website at www.visitnh.gov.
 However, here are a few links on our site that may be of interest as you plan your project here:

 Are there additional contacts in New Hampshire that can assist my project?

 Here are some useful contacts:

 Do you have a question that wasn’t addressed here?
-Please contact the Film Bureau at 603-271-2220 or [email protected]
+Please direct film questions to [email protected]